 General Questions

-The Entry-to-Practice PharmD program is only available to Canadian citizens and permanent residents of Canada.
-Permanent residents of Canada must hold a valid PR card by the application deadline.
+The PharmD program is only available to Canadian citizens and permanent residents of Canada.
+You must have obtained permanent residency status by the application deadline to be eligible to apply for the program.

-I am entering university and/or have to select my major.
-Does it matter which I choose if I eventually want to apply to the Entry-to-Practice PharmD program?
+Does it matter which degree or major I choose if I eventually want to apply to the PharmD program?

 Do you give preference to students who carry full course loads?